PrassesKhadka/Restaurant-page/README.md

 Link to the site: <a href="https://prasseskhadka.github.io/Restaurant-page/dist/index.html">_Live Demo_</a>

-This project was completed for The Odin Project Javascript Restaurant Page Assignment.
+This project was completed for <a href="https://www.theodinproject.com/">The Odin Project</a> Javascript Restaurant Page Assignment.
-<a href="https://www.theodinproject.com/">The Odin Project</a>

 Skills:
 HTML,CSS,JS,Webpack